Easter Sunday School Lesson: Jesus Is Our Savior

 Confess Your Sins

 Say: So what does all this have to do with the fact that Jesus is our Savior?
 Everything!
 You see, when Jesus died on the cross, he was taking a punishment he didn’t deserve.
 Unlike the criminals’ jars next to his, Jesus’ jar was empty—it had no sin in it.
-Sin means bad things people do.
+Sin means the wrong things people do or say.
 Because his jar was empty, he was able to take the punishment for other people—people like you and me.
 Even though we may not be criminals, we’ve all done wrong things.

 After all the kids have put nails in the jar, say: Jesus is such an amazing Savior because he not only took our punishment, he took the punishment of one of the criminals!